nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 declare-first record and Cyphr's witness layer.
 Standard formulations, a machine proof, and a structure that has explained things after the fact, in one case some twenty-four centuries after, and predicted one thing before, the scaling result above: that is why we are confident, and the only reason.

-The order things happened in, since it is the only credential I have.
-It starts where the opener did, with two problems that turned out to be one.
-I found the trichotomy, the three-way split of what is left to trust.
-Then I built a record system to keep long AI-assisted sessions honest: graded claims, signed entries, an append-only log, an open surface of unbacked claims and unanswered questions.
+The order things happened in, for the record.
+The opener told the first half: two problems that turned out to be one, and then the trichotomy, the three-way split of what is left to trust.
+After that I built a record system to keep long AI-assisted sessions honest: graded claims, signed entries, an append-only log, an open surface of unbacked claims and unanswered questions.
 It adheres to the trichotomy;
 I do not claim it is formally sound against the calculus.
 Using it